 The “FASTER” principles presented in this report lay out an approach that focuses on the emerging design features for successful and cost-effective carbon pricing policies drawn from initial and growing experience around the world.
 By maintaining a focus on fairness, alignment with existing policies, stability, transparency, efficiency, and reliability, the FASTER principles show that a well-designed carbon pricing instrument can provide the flexibility, and certainty for a thriving business, and investment climate, while effectively reducing emissions.
 Case studies provide concrete examples of how the principles are being implemented in practice.
+(Spanish version)

 Impacts Of A Global Carbon Price On Consumption And Value Creation

 Implications For Carbon Pricing Design

 For carbon pricing to cost-effectively support decarbonisation, it is essential to incentivize higher GHG productivity throughout global value chains.
 This is one of the findings presented by Ecofys and The Generation Foundation during the COP 22 in Marrakech.
 The study is the first released under the Carbon Pricing Unlocked partnership.